 Returning on Cinemax is the 4th and final season of Strike Back and the 2nd season of the Emmy®-winning series Banshee from True Blood creator Alan Ball.

 On the technology side, HBO continues to build on the latest innovations and content distribution platforms, bringing its programming libraries online though its highly successful and acclaimed brand extensions HBO GO and MAX GO, which are also available on iPad®, iPhone®, iPod touch® and select Android™ Smartphones.

-HBO GO is also offered on multiple consumer platforms including Xbox 360®, Samsung Smart TVs™, Roku®, Kindle Fire, Apple TV® and Google Chromecast.
-To date, HBO GO has over 8 million registered users domestically and is in 26 markets around the world.
+HBO GO is also offered on multiple consumer platforms including Xbox 360®, Samsung Smart TVs™, Roku®, Kindle Fire, Apple TV®, PlayStation®3 and Google Chromecast.
+To date, HBO GO has over 9 million registered users in the U.S. and is available in 22 countries around the world.